NSHipster/articles/2014-03-03-temporary-files.md

-The first step to creating a temporary file is to find a reasonable, out-of-the-way location to which you can write --- somewhere inconspicuous that get in the way of the user or accidentally get picked up by a system process like Spotlight indexing, Time Machine backups, or iCloud sync.
+The first step to creating a temporary file is to find a reasonable, out-of-the-way location to which you can write --- somewhere inconspicuous that doesn't get in the way of the user or get picked up by a system process like
+Spotlight indexing, Time Machine backups, or iCloud sync.

 On Unix systems, the `/tmp` directory is the de facto scratch space.